mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts_mindconverter.md

 ## Caution

 1. PyTorch, TensorFlow, TF2ONNX(>=1.7.1), ONNX(>=1.8.0), ONNXRUNTIME(>=1.5.2), ONNXOPTIMIZER(==0.1.2) are not explicitly stated dependency libraries in MindInsight.
 The Graph conversion requires the consistent PyTorch or TensorFlow version as the model is trained.
 (PyTorch 1.5.0 or TensorFlow 1.15.x is recommended, PyTorch 1.4.x is unsupported.
-PyTorch 1.6.x and 1.7.x are not been tested)
+PyTorch 1.6.x and 1.7.x are not been tested).
 2. This script conversion tool relies on operators which supported by MindConverter and MindSpore.
 Unsupported operators may not be successfully mapped to MindSpore operators.
 You can manually edit, or implement the mapping based on MindConverter, and contribute to our MindInsight repository.
 We appreciate your support for the MindSpore community.
-3. MindConverter can only guarantee that the converted model scripts require a minor revision or no revision when the inputs' shape fed to the generated model script are equal to the value of `--shape` (The batch size dimension is not limited).
+3. MindConverter converts dynamic input shape to constant one based on `--shape` while using grpah based scheme, as a result, it is required that inputs' shape used to retrain or inference in MindSpore are the same as that used to convert using MindConverter.
+If the input shape has changed, please re-running MindConverter with new `--shape` or fixing shape related parameters in the old script.
 4. MindSpore script, MindSpore checkpoint file and weight map file are saved in the same file folder path.